Having regular maintenance performed on your Building Automation System (BAS) equipment is important and necessary.

-Let’s take a moment to look at the benefits of BAS maintenance and what would happen if you didn’t keep your system on a regular maintenance schedule.
-We'll also look at different types of maintenance plans and scheduling.
+Read on to learn more about the benefits of BAS maintenance and what would happen if you didn’t keep your system on a regular maintenance schedule.
+We'll also examine the different types of maintenance plans and scheduling for building operators.

 Why Do You Need BAS Maintenance?